thewizardplusplus/go-atari-montecarlo/README.md

 }
 ```

-`searchers.MoveSearcher.SearchMove()` with the parallel bulky simulator:
+`searchers.MoveSearcher.SearchMove()` with parallel game simulating of all node children:

 ```go
 package main